aws-samples/ec2-lamp-server/README.md

 - `r53ZoneID` (optional): [Amazon Route 53](https://aws.amazon.com/route53/) hosted zone ID to grant access to.
 Enable this if your DNS is on Route 53 and you want to use Certbot with [certbot-dns-route53](https://certbot-dns-route53.readthedocs.io/) plugin to get HTTPS certificate.
 A `*` value will grant access to all Route 53 zones in your AWS account.
 Permission is restricted to TXT DNS records only using [resource record set permissions](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-permissions.html).
 Default is empty.

 Remote Administration
 - `ingressIPv4`: allowed IPv4 internet source prefix to SSH and NICE DCV ports, e.g. `1.2.3.4/32`.
 You can get your source IP from [https://checkip.amazonaws.com](https://checkip.amazonaws.com).
-If your AWS Region supports it, you can considering using [EC2 instance connect IP prefixes](#ec2-instance-connect-ip-prefixes).
-Use `127.0.0.1/32` to block incoming SSH access from network.
+Use `127.0.0.1/32` to block incoming access from public internet.
 Default is `0.0.0.0/0`.
 - `ingressIPv6`: allowed IPv6 internet source prefix to SSH and NICE DCV ports.
 Use `::1/128` to block all incoming IPv6 access.
 Default is `::/0`

 ### CloudFormation Outputs
 The following are available on **Outputs** section
 - `EC2console`: EC2 console URL link to start/stop your EC2 instance or to get the latest IPv4 (or IPv6 if enabled) address.
 - `EC2instanceConnect`: [EC2 Instance Connect](https://aws.amazon.com/blogs/compute/new-using-amazon-ec2-instance-connect-for-ssh-access-to-your-ec2-instances/) URL link.
 This feature may not be available in your Region, and only works if you allow SSH access from your Region [EC2 instance connect IP prefixes](#ec2-instance-connect-ip-prefixes).
-- `SSMsessionManager`: SSM Session Manager URL link.
-Use this for [shell access](https://aws.amazon.com/blogs/aws/new-session-manager/).
+- `SSMsessionManager`: SSM Session Manager URL link for secure [shell access](https://aws.amazon.com/blogs/aws/new-session-manager/).
 Use this to change NICE DCV login user password.
 Password change command (if any) is in *Description* field.
 - `WebUrl`: EC2 web server URL link
 - `DCVwebConsole`: NICE DCV web browser client URL link#.
 Login as the user specified in *Description* field